openssl/openssl/README-ENGINES.md

 have known problems and you wish to use a newer version with an existing application.
-It could equally be because the application (or OpenSSL library) you are using simply doesn't have support for the ENGINE you wish to use, and the ENGINE provider (eg. hardware vendor) is providing you with a self-contained implementation in the form of a shared-library.
+It could equally be because the application (or OpenSSL library) you are using simply doesn't have support for the ENGINE you wish to use, and the ENGINE provider (e.g. hardware vendor) is providing you with a self-contained implementation in the form of a shared-library.
 The other use-case for "dynamic" is with applications that wish to maintain the smallest foot-print possible and so do not link in various